-Pension Drawdown Calculator
+UK Pension Drawdown Calculator

 For informational purposes only.
 Not financial advice.
 Calculations are estimates and may not reflect your exact situation.
 Consult a qualified financial adviser for personalised guidance.

-About Pension Drawdown Calculator
+About UK Pension Drawdown Calculator

 How Pension Drawdown Works

-Example: £400,000 pot, 4% withdrawal (£16,000/year), 5% growth, 2.5% inflation:
+Worked example: £400,000 pot, 4% starting withdrawal (£16,000/year), 5% growth, 2.5% inflation, inflation-adjusted:

-- Year 10: Balance ~£430,000 (growing because returns exceed withdrawals)
+- Year 10: balance ~£430,000 (returns still outpace withdrawals)

-- Year 20: Balance ~£400,000 (inflation catches up)
+- Year 20: balance ~£400,000 (inflation catches up)

-How long a £400,000 pot lasts at different withdrawal rates (5% growth, 2.5% inflation):
+How long a £400,000 pot lasts at different starting rates (5% nominal growth, 2.5% inflation, inflation-adjusted withdrawals):

 | Withdrawal Rate | Annual Income (Year 1) | Pot Lasts |